mpcontracting/rpm-jukebox/README.md

 ### v6.0.1

 * Upgraded to JavaFX 23.0.1
-* Refactored how caching works
+* Disabled caching as JavaFX 23 won't play files that don't have a file suffix :-(

 ### v6.0.0